 Many banks and investment firms require a history of solid financials and growth before giving out investments.
 As a result, small businesses stand to benefit the most from private investors.

 Friends and family can always help out your company, but there are other organizations that cater exclusively to small businesses.
-For example, the U.S. Small Business Administration (SBA) offers a Small Business Investment Capital program, which helps match businesses to investors.
+Small Business Administration (SBA) offers a Small Business Investment Capital program, which helps match businesses to investors.
 There are also small search fund investors that will work with small businesses

 To grow your network, you can join communities of small-business owners, such as the Small Business Connections group.
 You can also search for local communities of business owners who operate in your city, county, or state.